KinggMustafa/codespaces-blank/README.md

 Step 6: Run the JUnit Test
-Run the JUnit test, execute the command: java -cp out:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore u.HybridTest.
+Run the JUnit test, execute the command: java -cp out:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore HybridTest

 This will execute the test cases and output the results to the terminal